 Subject Intent: Why Photography?

-Photography offers students a diverse range of skills from learning how to use DSLRs manually to an in-depth experience in the black and white darkroom.
+Photography offers students a diverse and in depth range of skills from learning how to use DSLR's manually to an in depth experience in the black and white darkroom.
 Students gain a broad knowledge in critical analysis developing thoughtful and conceptual ideas, expressed in still images.
-The curriculum is designed to encourage and develop their technical skillset to mature as photographers and to bridge the gap between technical understanding and creativity.
-Students are taught professional practices to aid them in further education and employment.
+The curriculum is designed to encourage, practice and develop their technical skillset to develop as photographers and to bridge the gap between technical understanding and creativity.
+Students are taught professional practices to aid them in further education and employment/self-employment.